NVriezen/ZelEngineDocs/source/basics/entities.rst

 	typedef uint32_t zel_entity_id;

 A 32-bit unsigned integer is used to represent an entity id, as was mentioned above.
-To learn more about how an entity id gets constructed, please see :ref:`zel_level.cpp<zel_level_cpp>`.
+To learn more about how an entity id gets constructed, please see `zel_ecs.h <https://github.com/NVriezen/ZelGameEngine/blob/master/ZelGameEngine/include/zel_ecs.h#L11>`_.